RayPT808/activitytracker/README.md

 ---
 - **Edit Activity** The user has the option to edit, update previously saved activities.
-The same validations apply for the input fileds in the New Activity form.
+The same validations apply to the input fields in the New Activity form.

 ![Edit Activity](assets/images/editactivity.png)

 - **Delete Activities** The user has the option to delete previously saved activities from the list.
-To proceed the user has to confirm the deletion of the activity.
+To proceed, the user has to confirm the deletion of the activity.

 ![Delete Activity](assets/images/mobiledeleteconfirm.jpg)

 ---
 - **Profile Page** The Profile page allows users to view and update their personal account details in a user-friendly form.
-_Validation_: Validation applies to the Username and to the Email address fields.
+_Validation_: Validation applies to the Username and the Email address fields.
   Key elements include:

 - **Username (Pre-Populated)**